MicrosoftDocs/fabric-docs/docs/data-factory/connector-overview.md

 :::image type="content" source="media/connector-overview/choose-data-source.png" alt-text="Screenshot of the Choose data source screen." lightbox="media/connector-overview/choose-data-source.png":::

 You can find a comprehensive list of all connectors supported through our [public Power Query connectors reference](/power-query/connectors/).
-Supported connectors match the ones marked as supported in the "Power BI (Dataflows)" column in this reference table.
+Supported connectors match the ones marked as supported in the **Power BI (Dataflows)** column in the Power Query reference table.

+The following connectors are currently available for output destinations in Dataflow Gen2:

+- Azure Data Explorer (Kusto)
+- Azure SQL
+- Data Warehouse
+- Lakehouse

 ## Supported data stores in data pipeline

-[!INCLUDE [product-name](../includes/product-name.md)] Project - Data Factory supports the following data stores in a data pipeline via Copy, Lookup, Get Metadata, and Delete Data activities.
+Data Factory in [!INCLUDE [product-name](../includes/product-name.md)] supports the following data stores in a data pipeline via Copy, Lookup, Get Metadata, and Delete Data activities.
 Go to each data store to learn the supported capabilities and the corresponding configurations in detail.

 | **Category** | **Data store** | **Copy activity (source/destination)** | **Lookup activity** | **Get Metadata activity** | **Delete activity** | **Script activity** | **Stored Procedure activity** |
 |---|---|---|---|---|---|---|---|